2mol/site/content/posts/replit-haskell.md

 ---
-title: "Build Haskell stuff in your browser "
+title: "Build Haskell stuff in your browser"
 date: 2019-02-13T15:16:55Z
 ---